 To organize my son’s room, I decided to go with modular storage that could be reconfigured.
 I found the perfect solutions at my local big box store, and we started with the following items.

 NOTE: Many of the items that I used to organize my son’s room are no longer available.
-However, I did link to similar home decor and furniture items in case you want to add the same look to your space.
+However, I did link to similar home decor and furniture items.

 How To Use Cube Storage For Organizing Toys